-Action Number Action Action Timeframe Ranking Score Who is Responsible Approx Cost to Description and Evaluation of Action Hazards Mitigated?
-Affected Location in What Cost Will Pay For How Funded Town and working upstream to reduce erosion potential.
+Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town What Cost Will Pay For How Funded Utility Companies to Reduce the Risk of Tree Fall and Utility Failure During Storms Short Term 1-2 Years then Ongoing Highway Department \$0 and working upstream to reduce erosion potential.
 Erosion on oxbow curves are of particular concern.
 The projects might prevent the further erosion of land in Allenstown.
 The sediment from Epsom fills the Suncook River channel in Allenstown, which makes the flooding more dramatic here.
-Project components could include studies, permits, equipment, purchase of property, bank armoring, additional flood storage capacity, etc. The NH DES and NH Geological Survey would be consulted to ensure proper handling of floodplain projects, etc. Town #3- 2010 Perform Drive-by Tree Examinations and Notification of Utility Companies to Reduce the Risk of Tree Fall and Utility Failure During Storms Short Term 1-2 Years then Ongoing 66 Highway Department \$0 PSNH, Unitil, and NH Cooperative are Allenstown's electricity providers.
-While driving the roads, the Highway Department informs them when trees are in need of trimming to be pro- active in avoiding as many power disruptions as possible.
+Project components could include studies, permits, equipment, purchase of property, bank armoring, additional flood storage capacity, etc. The NH DES and NH Geological Survey would be consulted to ensure proper handling of floodplain projects, etc. PSNH, Unitil, and NH Cooperative are Allenstown's electricity providers.
+While driving the roads, the Highway Department informs them when trees are in need of trimming to be proactive in avoiding as many power disruptions as possible.
 The companies send Asplundh to cut down the dangerous trees.
 Deferred from 2010 because this is an Action to be repeated at regular intervals in order to be effective Wind, Winter, Tropical, Utility, Lightning, Fire, Debris Entire Town Cost is \$0 for in-kind staff and/or volunteer labor conducted during normal duties to fulfill this Action.
-N/A #20- 2015 Consult with NH Geological Survey to Evaluate Bank Armoring of Town Long Term 4-5 Years 47 Town Administrati on \$0 No flooding has occurred but the possibility exists for future flooding.
-Assess the areas requiring support, talk with Flood, Scouring & Erosion, Wind, Winter, Suncook River Cost is for consulting.
+N/A Consult with NH Geological Survey to Evaluate Bank Armoring of Town Long Term 4-5 Years Town Administrati on \$0 No flooding has occurred but the possibility exists for future flooding.
+Assess the areas requiring support, talk with Flood, Scouring & Erosion, Wind, Winter, Cost is for consulting.
 If issues are found and cold Land Use Change Tax Fund